vseitner/public-narratives/urban_energy_performance_monitor.md

 *Figure 3 – A comparison of the downscaled Sentinel 3 LST and Landsat LST at 30m resolution with time-series of mean values for a selected AoI polygon over all 20 validation dates, city of Nis, Serbia.*

-#### EPeBLO Report
+#### UEPM Report

-The *Energy Performance of Buildings – Local Observer Report* provides a concise, location-specific assessment of building energy efficiency and renovation potential.
+The *UEPM Report* provides a concise, location-specific assessment of building stock energy efficiency and renovation potential.
 It summarizes key findings based on the fusion of downscaled LST data from Copernicus Sentinel satellites with local building information such as typology, usage, construction year, and cadastral records.

 Each report includes:

-* A thermal efficiency map of the selected area of interest (AoI), classifying buildings by relative performance
+* A thermal efficiency map of the selected area of interest (AoI), classifying areas by relative performance

-* Statistical summaries of energy efficiency indices across different building types or districts
+* Statistical summaries of energy efficiency indices across different areas or districts

 * A change analysis based on time-series data, highlighting areas with improving or deteriorating thermal signatures